Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Elbow dysplasia or developmental abnormalities, are becoming an increasingly common problem in young large breed dogs such as German Shepherds and Bernese Mountain Dogs.
 Lameness is usually first seen from 4-10 months of age, but may not become obvious until 18 months old.
 The term elbow dysplasia encompasses a number of different abnormalities, but all result in an incongruity of the elbow joint.
 Put simply; the bones of the joint no longer 'fit together properly'.
 With each movement of the forelimb, bone rubs on bone, resulting in a rapid onset of osteoarthritis.

 If detected early, there are a number of surgical techniques which may be attempted in order to improve the function of the joint.
 Unfortunately, even with surgical intervention, arthritis develops in most cases.
 Total elbow replacement is an option for severely affected dogs, but must be delayed until the dog is mature, and is expensive.

 For dogs which are not candidates for surgery, or in those in which osteoarthritis has developed, there are many treatments available.
 Talk to your veterinary surgeon to discuss treatment options.

 It is worth mentioning that Springer Spaniels have an inherited weakness in the elbow joint, where the growth plate between both halves of the humerus may fail to fuse properly.
 Affected dogs may fracture the joint as a result of very minor trauma such as jumping from a chair, and any Springer with elbow pain should be examined by a veterinarian ASAP.

 Supplement for Treatment and Prevention of Osteoarthritis

 The most common cause of shoulder lameness in young dogs is osteochondrosis of the humeral head, a developmental abnormality of growing joint cartilage.
-It is most commonly seen in 4 to 12 month old male large- and giant-breed dogs.
+It is most commonly seen in 4 to 12-month-old male dogs of large breeds.
 Lameness is usually mild in the first few months of the problem, but worsens over time.
 Dogs with osteochondrosis usually show signs of pain on extension of the shoulder joint.
 Diagnosis requires radiography, and surgery will often be advised to remove any loose or damaged cartilage.